A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions

 \subsubsection{Summary}

-There is no perfect solution to fix the use of XAI methods against ML models currently.
+Currently, there is no perfect solution to fix the use of XAI methods against ML models.
 System-level attack prevention is the most effective method against using XAI methods to improve adversarial attacks.
-These methods include access restriction, the encryption of explanations, delays in response, and many more.
+These methods include access restriction, the encryption of explanations, or delay in response.
 This may change in the future as defenses against adversarial ML attacks become effective, and a foolproof defense against some of these attacks would be developed.

 The issue raised here is that current adversarial ML attacks are more effective in a white-box than in a black-box setting.
 Explainability has the ``white-boxing" side-effect on black-box models.
 There is work already showing that, e.g., membership inference attacks can be run as effectively against black-box and white-box models~\cite{sablayrolles2019white}.
 In such cases, a black-box model explained using XAI (white-boxed) would not be more vulnerable than its non-explained counterpart.
 The impact of XAI on its security would thus be canceled.